LKirst/lie-esl/_pages/LK_Checklist_FilmReview.md

   - Examples: _for example, for instance, such as, another example of XXX is YYY, ...._

+[^brief]: A brief piece of writing does not contain too many words or details.

 [^release]: If something appeals to you, you find it attractive or interesting.